andreyanez/HomeFound/README.md

 ![websitepic](https://user-images.githubusercontent.com/39743205/197367955-a5797b77-f7dd-4d92-b026-a8a820409614.PNG)

-### 🔗 Links

 - [Live Site](https://nuxtairbnbclone.vercel.app/)

 ### 💰 Test Payment with Stripe

-You can request your apartment from the site now, you can use this info for stripe checkout page.
+You can use this info for stripe checkout page.

 - `Card Number`: `4242 4242 4242 4242`
 - `CVC`: Enter any three numbers